 What is the difference between joint tenants and tenants in common?

-If you hold the property as tenants in common, each of you will own a specified share in the property.
-Your shares may be equal, but they do not have to be.
-If the property is sold, the sale proceeds can be either split equally or unequally.
-The presumption would be an equal split, but where monies are provided unequally a Trust Deed can be entered into between the parties which sets out the proportions owned by each party.
+• Tenants in Common - if the property is sold, the sale proceeds can be either split equally or unequally.
+The presumption would be an equal split, but where monies are provided unequally a Trust Deed can be entered into between the parties which set out the proportions owned by each party.

 Can I take out a joint mortgage with my partner, sibling, or parent?

-Joint mortgages are usually taken out by married couples but it is possible to take one out with your (unmarried) partner, a friend, or a family member.
+If joint mortgages are usually taken out by married couples, it is totally possible to take one out with your (unmarried) partner, a friend, or a family member.
 In fact, some lenders will allow up to four people to take out a joint mortgage.

 Things to consider when buying a property with someone else